 Lastly, when translating your website, make sure you pay attention to the different formatting requirements used in each language.
 For example, in French, the calendar date is listed with the day first followed by the month and year (i.e. day/month/year) as opposed to the customary month/day/year format used in the US.

-These four best practices will help you get the website your readers deserve, improving their chances of visiting it frequently and increasing your chances of forming lasting user relationships.
+These four best practices will help you create the multilingual website your readers deserve, improving their chances of visiting it frequently and increasing your chances of forming lasting user relationships.

 Contact the professionals at Accredited Language to learn more about our website translation services and how we can assist you.